PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 		return completed
 	}
 	//pass nil, the strings channel will never actually gets any strings written onto it
-	//and the goroutine doWork will remain in meory for the liftime of this process doWork(nil)
+	//and the goroutine doWork will remain in memory for the lifetime of this process doWork(nil)
 	// perhaps more work is done here fmt.Println("Done.")